Venafi/VenafiPS/README.md

 ## Usage

+As the module supports both TPP and Venafi as a Service, you will note different names for the functions.
+Functions with `-Tpp` are for TPP only, `-Vaas` are for Venafi as a Service only, and `-Venafi` are for both.

 Start a new PowerShell prompt (even if you have one from the Install Module step) and create a new VenafiPS session with

 ```powershell